Nawaf1208/Linux-Questions/README.md

 - False. `/tmp` is cleared upon system boot while `/var/tmp` is cleared every a couple of days or not cleared at all (depends on distro).

+## Performance Analysis

+**_119.How to check what is the current load average?_**

+- One can use `uptime` or `top`

+**_120.You know how to see the load average, great. but what each part of it means? for example 1.43, 2.34, 2.78_**

+- The Linux load average provides a snapshot of system demand and can typically be viewed using commands like `uptime`, `top`, or `htop`.
+It is represented by three numbers:

+- `load average: 1.43, 2.34, 2.78`

+- These three numbers represent the average number of processes that are either running or waiting to run (in a runnable state or uninterruptible sleep) over different time periods:

+- `Value	Time Period	      Meaning`
+- `1.43	  Last 1 minute	    The immediate system load average.`
+- `2.34	  Last 5 minutes    The intermediate system load average.`
+- `2.78	  Last 15 minutes	  The long-term system load average.`

+**_121.How to check process usage?_**

+- `pidstat`

+**_122.How to check disk I/O?_**

+- `iostat -xz 1`

+**_123.How to check how much free memory a system has?
+How to check memory consumption by each process?_**

+- You can use the commands `top` and `free`

+**_124.How to check TCP stats?_**

+- sar -n TCP,ETCP 1